 Not one of us knows what the future brings.
 I plan to make the most of the time allotted me.
 No, I can’t force my hand and have everything just as I want it.
 Maybe you are unhappy with your job, your home, your marriage, your parenting…the list goes on.
 What is stealing your joy?
 Identify it and give it to God.

-Have you ever seen the movie Pollyanna (or read the book by Eleanor H. Porter)?
+Have you ever seen the movie Pollyanna (a book by Eleanor H. Porter)?
 A little orphan girl comes to live with her high society aunt.
 Pollyanna is always telling others how she can find the happy in anything.
 She essentially faces her own debilitating accident and loses faith.
 The community, that she affected positively, help her find her joy again.
 Proof that we need to build each other up as a community, a society, a people.

 As far as I know, there is always a speck of hope in every situation to find joy.
 I haven’t been faced with everything there is to encounter in this life.
 Therefore, I look to stories of the past.
 How can David write the Psalms with fear and joy?
 He believes.
 Or how about Job who loses everything dear to him and finds it within himself to find joy.
 There are even modern-day stories of folks who still bring light in the most desperate times.